tock/book/src/course/policies.md

 internally by the kernel to differentiate processes.
 As with long identifiers, ShortIds are set by `AppIdPolicy` (specifically the `Compress` trait) and are chosen on a per-board basis.
-The only property the kernel enforces is that ShortIDs must be unique among processes installed on the board.
-For boards that do not need to use ShortIDs, the ShortID type includes a `LocallyUnique` option which ensures the uniqueness invariant is upheld without the overhead of choosing distinct, unique numbers for each process.
+The only property the kernel enforces is that ShortIds must be unique among processes installed on the board.
+For boards that do not need to use ShortIds, the ShortId type includes a `LocallyUnique` option which ensures the uniqueness invariant is upheld without the overhead of choosing distinct, unique numbers for each process.